DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/server.md

 If not specified, Google DNS (`8.8.4.4`) is used.
 * `power_state` - (Optional) Sets the power state of the server.
 Available Options include.
-  * `start` - Starts the server, auto starts on server creation.
+  * `autostart` - Starts the server on creation only.
-  * `off` - (default) Hard stops the server, leaves server off on server creation.
+  * `start` - Starts the server from any shutdown state.
+Will autostart the server on creation
-  * `shutdown` - Graceful shutdown of the server.
+  * `shutdown` - Graceful Shutdown of the server.
+  * `shutdown-server` - Hard shutdown of the server.
+  * `disabled` - (Default) Ignore this argument.

 * `tag` - (Optional) A set of tags to apply to the server.
     * `name` - (Required) The tag name. **Note**: The tag name must already be defined for your organisation.